CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 The road journey from Carhuaz to Trujillo is pleasant and relaxing.
 At redBus, we work with different bus companies that operate on this route with well-maintained buses and experienced drivers.
 Although the travel time varies from one bus operator to another because of traffic and climatic conditions, our continuous availability of bus services between Carhuaz and Trujillo reduces uncertainty and offers convenience for travelers.

-Why book Carhuaz to Trujillo bus with redBus?
+Why book a Carhuaz to Trujillo bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Carhuaz to Trujillo.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Carhuaz to Trujillo.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Carhuaz is one of the twenty provinces of the Ancash department, in Peru.
 By the north and west, it limits with the province of Yungay, by the east it limits with the provinces of Asuncion and Huari, and by the south it limits with the province of Huaraz.
 In 1934 was founded the province of Carhuaz.
 Carhuaz comes from the quechua word “qarwash” that means “yellow”.
 This word is related with the retama native plant, that is the main plant of the city.
 Carhuaz is a famous town because it has excellent fruit ice creams.